mitranim/wordplay/readme.md

 goptimized (language simplified to the point of being rude; robbed to simplify) © LR

-looKING (🙊👑) © Yury
+looKING (🙊👑) © Y

-coñfirm (🐎🏪) © Yury
+coñfirm (🐎🏪) © Y

 thicksteen © Mike

 disploy © M

-querification (ascertaining the question) © Yury
+querification (ascertaining the question) © Y

-souplier (liquid food vendor) © Yury
+souplier (liquid food vendor) © Y

-participunt (someone who didn't come, or someone cracking out the puns) © Yury
+participunt (someone who didn't come, or someone cracking out the puns) © Y

-highlightning © Yury
+highlightning © Y

-tabull © Yury
+tabull © Y

 fucksimile (lifelike sex doll; also came up in a discussion about how digital versions of real humans would be treated legally if some real-world crime was done to them in VR/AR; also potential of pornstars or people in general pimping a virtual representation of their body out for money or illegally stealing someone's likeness to sell it) © LJ